weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	3. On the **Settings** tab, leave the settings as default.
 Select on **Next: Review+Create** > **Create**.

-3. Review the access review dashboard from Azure AD.
+3. Review the access review dashboard from Entra ID (Azure AD).

 	1. On the **Identity Governance | Access reviews** page, you will see an access review report named **Review guest access across Microsoft 365 groups**